aaronfinsrud/aaronfinsrud/README.md

 - 🤔 I’m looking for help with bitwise operators
 - 📫 How to reach me: aaronfinsrud `at` gmail `dot` com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I rode a maroon Raleigh 🚴 through the southern-most USA
+- ⚡ Fun fact: I rode a maroon Raleigh 🚴 across the southern-most USA